qdongle/Cyber_Training_Workshop2026_course_projects/utkarsh_singh/README.md

 For pre-NAMD analysis, excitation and dynamical analyses were performed.
 Electron-phonon couplings were investigated by plotting the influence spectrum and spectral desnity w.r.t. frequency.
 Non-adiabatic coupling matrix was calculated between the occupied and unoccupied states to determine the extent of non-adibaticity in the system.
 This part was implemented using Libra code on UB CCR HPC facility.

 ## Step 5 - NAMD (Libra)
-#Non-adiabatic molecular dynamics (NAMD) was implemented using the Ehrenfest dynamics, fewest-switches surface hopping (FSSH1/FSSH2), FSSH2 This part was implemented using Libra code on UB CCR HPC facility.
+#Non-adiabatic molecular dynamics (NAMD) was implemented using fewest-switches surface hopping (FSSH/FSSH2), decoherence-induced surface hopping (DISH) algorithms.
+The relevant algorithms are listed on recipes/ directory.
+This part was implemented using Libra code on UB CCR HPC facility.